I Am A Writer But I Really Don’t Like Writing My Author Bio

 “I hate writing my author bio!”

-It’s no secret, is it?
-Authors hate writing their author bios and usually end up resorting to the same old hackneyed clichés.
+Authors and even freelance writers hate writing about themselves and usually resort to the same old hackneyed clichés.

-But you have to know that there are more than enough International, New York Times and USA Today bestselling, aspiring, inspiring, inspired and perhaps perspiring self-published authors.
+You have to know that there are more than enough International, New York Times bestselling, and USA Today bestselling, aspiring, inspiring, inspired, and perhaps perspiring self-published authors.

 I am the author of this or that book, and I am a word wrangler.

 You are a writer, so why can’t you be a little more inventive with your subject matter?

-Here are a few examples of some terrific short author bios I found on Twitter in only 15 minutes.
+Here are a few author bio examples of some terrific authors that I found on Twitter in only 15 minutes.

 Neil Gaiman – will eventually grow up and get a real job.
 Until then, will keep making things up and writing them down.